Corporate governance

 Our Board of Directors is supported by regulated Committees, which analyze specific matters concerning the Company and issue recommendations to the Board.

-Audit and Corporate Governance Committee
+Audit Committee

-Meeting held on April 26, 2022.
+Meeting held on April 21, 2023.

 Is responsible for, among other:

-• Requesting opinions from independent third-party experts
+• Request opinions from independent third party experts

-Audit and Corporate Governance Committee Members
+Audit Committee Members

 José Luis Fernández Fernández